typedb/typedb/docs/pages/docs/06-migrating-data/migrating-json.md

 ## JSON Migration Basics

-The steps to migrate the CSV to GRAKN.AI are:
+The steps to migrate JSON to GRAKN.AI are:

 * define a schema for the data to derive the full benefit of a knowledge graph
 * create templated Graql to map the data to the schema.
 Approach each JSON file as though you were inserting a single query, taking care that there are not more than one `match` or `insert` commands in your template.